Internal medicine

 Adults (20s-50s)

-• Influenza: Annually October–December
+• Influenza: Annually from October to December

 • Tetanus/Pertussis: Booster every 10 years